 Locate your resource group in the Azure portal.
 On the menu on the left, select Resource groups, and then select the name of your resource group (such as our example, myresourcegroup).

 On your resource group page, select Delete.
-Then type the name of your resource group (such as our example myresourcegroup) in the box to confirm deletion, and select Delete.
+Then enter the name of your resource group (such as our example myresourcegroup) in the box to confirm deletion, and select Delete.